renanlopescoder/udacity-frontend-nanodegree-optimization/README.md

 3.2 - Getting the first size out of loop and resizing all pizzas

+4 - image of the pizzeria resized for specific view and size of the place, reducing the view weight.

 ### Portfolio Optimizations

 1 - Adjusted all images of the project to right size